By Maria Saporta

 The firm is proposing a linear 64-acre development that would parallel the trail with mixed-income residential community including some retail.

-Kovach said the firm still have several hurdles to jump over before moving ahead with the project.
+Kovach said the firm still has several hurdles to jump over before moving ahead with the project.
 The firm would like to build 367 residential units, including 73 affordable units – about 20 percent.
 Ideally, that would include senior residences.

 That would begin to change the industrial nature of the land near the Chattahoochee River – making it more of a community where people live and enjoy a quality of life next to a waterfront.